 Following repeated requests to the university, the students were eventually granted very limited access to campus under stringent conditions, including having access to the library but only where security staff allowed entry and exit, as well as having to notify the university of the specific books that they would be reviewing.

-The lack of access to academic services and resultant difficulties in meeting requisite deadlines, caused serious visa implications for the students - almost all of whom were international students.
+The lack of access to academic services and resultant difficulties in meeting requisite deadlines, caused serious visa implications for some of the students - almost all of whom were international students.
 This was exacerbated by the denial of in-person access to visa services at the university.

 The students have now been subject to these restrictive bans for more than three months and will remain subject to them for the foreseeable future, until their disciplinary processes have concluded.